-As we show in this paper, relational information concerning the data objects manipulated by programs or other devices is crucial for a broad range of applications in the field of automatic or semi-automatic program manipulation: it can be used to prove the absence of certain kinds of errors; it can verify that certain processes always terminate or stabilize; it can pinpoint the position of errors in the system; and it can enable the application of optimizations.
+be used to prove the absence of certain kinds of errors; it can verify that certain processes always terminate or stabilize, it can pinpoint the position of errors in the system, and it can enable the application of optimizations.
 Despite this, due to the lack of efficient, robust and publicly available implementations of convex polyhedra and of the required operations, the line of work begun by Cousot and Halbwachs did not see much development until the beginning of the 1990s.
 Since then, this approach has been increasingly adopted and today convex polyhedra are the basis for several abstractions used in static analysis and computer-aided verification of complex and sometimes mission critical systems.
-For such applications, the identification of an appropriate complexityprecision trade-off is a particularly acute problem: on the one hand, relational information provided by general polyhedra is extremely valuable; on the other hand, its high computational cost makes it a fairly scarce resource that must be managed with care.
+For such applications, the identification of an appropriate complexity-precision trade-off is a particularly acute problem: on the one hand, relational information provided by general polyhedra is extremely valuable; on the other hand, its high computational cost makes it a fairly scarce resource that must be managed with care.
 This implies, among other things, that general polyhedra must be combined with simpler polyhedra in order to achieve scalability.
 As the complexity-precision trade-off varies considerably between different applications, the availability of a wide spectrum of alternative solutions is mandatory.

-In this paper, we survey the range of applications of polyhedral computations in the area of the analysis and verification of hardware and software systems: we describe in detail one important -and historically, first- application of polyhedral computations in the field of formal methods, the linear invariant analysis for imperative programs; we provide an account of linear hybrid systems that is based directly on polyhedra; and we explain with an example how polyhedral approximations can be applied to analog systems.
+In this paper, we survey the range of applications of polyhedral computations in the area of the analysis and verification of hardware and software systems: we describe in detail one important -and historically, first- application of polyhedral computation in the field of formal methods, the linear invariant analysis for imperative programs; we provide an account of linear hybrid systems that is based directly on polyhedra; and we show how polyhedral approximations can be applied to analog systems.
 The paper also provides an overview of the main polyhedral operations required by these applications, brief descriptions of some of the different classes of polyhedra that may be adopted, depending on the particular context, and a look at some possible combinations of polyhedra with other numerical abstractions that have the potential to improve the precision of the analysis.
 Areas where further theoretical investigations can result in important contributions are highlighted.
-Some bibliographic references and a few examples have been omitted from this paper for space reasons; the interested reader can find them in the technical report version [13].

 The plan of the paper is as follows.
-Section 2 introduces the required notions and notations.
-Section 3 demonstrates the use of polyhedral computations in the specification of a linear invariant analysis for a simple imperative language.
+Section 2 introduces the required notions and notations, including a minimal exposition of the main concepts of abstract interpretation theory.
+Section 3 demonstrates the use of polyhedral computations in the specification of a linear invariant analysis for a simple imperative language; a few of the many applications for the analysis of computer programs are briefly recalled.
 Section 4 is devoted to polyhedral approximation techniques for hybrid systems, which, as shown in Section 5 can also be applied to purely analog systems.
-Section 6 presents several families of polyhedral approximations.
-The most important operations that such approximations must provide are illustrated in Section 7.
+Section 6 presents several families of polyhedral approximations that provide a range of different solutions to the complexity/precision trade-off.
+The most important operations that such approximations must provide in order to support analysis and verification methods are illustrated in Section 7.
 Section 8 concludes.